gr3p1p3/transparent-proxy/README.md

 ## The `auth` Function

 This activate basic authorization mechanism.
-The auth-function will be emit while handling Proxy-Authentications.
+The Auth-function will be executed while handling Proxy-Authentications.

 | Param  | Type                | Description  |